 What Happens at Our Jam

-Contact Improvisation jams are loosely structured events for people to gather and explore the practice.
+Contact Improvisation jams are loosely structured events for people to gather and practice together (play).
 Like CI in general, it can be difficult to describe exactly what to do.
 That leaves room for uncertainty — about how to start, whether you're doing the right thing, and so on.
 Uncertainty is ok — it can lead to questioning and exploration, which are essential and often fun aspects of this practice.
-Below we offer some perspective on the jam process, to try to support newcomers finding their way in.
+But uncertainty can be daunting.
+We can't prevent that – it's intrinsic to improvisation - but we can offer some perspective on the jam process, to try to reduce unnecessary uncertainty and support finding your way in.

 For our 2:00 to 4:30 pm Sunday jam, people typically arrive between 2:00 and 3:00.
 It varies a lot — some days a lot of people (10 to 15) are there by 2:30, some days people are still trickling in at 4:00.
-Like many aspects of the jam, it's hard to predict exactly how it will go each day, but things tend to work better the more people make the effort to be there near the start.
+Like many aspects of the jam, it's hard to predict exactly how it will go each day, but it helps the jam work well for people to make the effort to be there near the start.

 The process of finding dances is, itself, an improvisation.
 There's a lot of opportunity to wonder what you're supposed to be doing about connecting with others, and no cut-and-dried guidelines.
 It's good to know that there's not a lot that you must do.
 If you can tune into how you're influenced by stuff within and around you, you can have plenty to do just moving on your own and in response to what's happening around you.
 The ability to be receptive to what's happening within you and also what's happening around you is really key.
 As you and others get into this mode, connections start to happen...